AI and the Ends of Humanity

 Sponsors

-Co-sponsored by the Yale Digital Ethics Center, the Yale Humanities Division, the Yale Department of Religious Studies, and the Provost’s Fund for AI Innovation.
+Co-sponsored by the Yale Digital Ethics Center (link is external), the Yale Humanities Division (link is external), the Yale Department of Religious Studies (link is external), and the Provost’s Fund for AI Innovation (link is external).

-Background photo by Jr Korpa on Unsplash.
-Conference poster graphic by Karin Krochmal Graphic Design
+Background photo by Jr Korpa (link is external) on Unsplash (link is external).
+Conference poster graphic by Karin Krochmal (link sends e-mail) Graphic Design